NaturalBornCamper/barotrauma-submarine-stripper/README.md

 - **`y` (yes)**
   - Resets built-in upgrades on the submarine (for example upgraded walls, junction boxes, pumps, etc.).
-  - Removes "Jenga Master" assistant perk permanent stack upgrade in containers.
+  - Strips "Jenga Master" assistant perk permanent stack upgrade in containers.
-  - Removes upgrade data so the sub is back to its base stats.
+  - Strips upgrade data so the sub is back to its base stats.

 - **`n` (no)**
   - Leaves all upgrades exactly as they are in the `.sub` file.